Spotlight

 -

-Experimental and provisional estimates of UK international migration, year ending June 2020 to year ending June 2022, covers the period since COVID-19 travel restrictions eased.
+Experimental and provisional estimates of UK international migration, 2018 to 2022.
+Covers the period since coronavirus (COVID-19) travel restrictions eased.

 Articles